isabella232/primetime.en/help/release-notes/primetime-streaming-server-1x.md

 **Stop the Primetime Streaming Server**

-To stop the Streaming Server, execute the following command in the Streaming Server’s root directory:
+To stop the Streaming Server, execute the following command in the Streaming Server's root directory:
 `$./pss_stop.sh`

 **Restart the Primetime Streaming Server**